prahladyeri/hotspotd/README.md

 #Introduction
-*Hotspotd* is a small linux daemon to create a wifi hotspot on linux.
+*Hotspotd* is a small daemon to create a wifi hotspot on linux.
 It depends on *hostapd* for AP provisioning and *dnsmasq* to assign IP addresses to devices.

 Hotspotd works by creating a virtual NAT (Network address transation) table between your connected device and the internet using linux *iptables*.